-If you’re a solo female traveler, your sexuality might not be easily detectible as when you’re a lesbian couple traveling together, or if you’re with another combination of (queer) women traveling together.
+If you’re a solo female traveler, your orientation might not be easily detectable as when you’re a lesbian couple traveling together, or if you’re with another combination of (queer) women traveling together.

 In the cultural adaptation section, we touched upon the topic of PDA as a lesbian couple traveling.
 You determine your destination of choice by the reason for your lesbian trip.
 We personally travel regardless of the LGBT-legislation, because we travel to learn about other cultures, to learn about other traditions, different beliefs, and customs.